People and Private Businesses in Photos (Rules Roundup, August 2024)

 The chart below shows violations that generated at least 15 instances in the past month.
 This month we saw some significant changes for certain categories.

-• HUD dropped from 28 to 9
+• Duplicate Listings dropped from 63 to 13

 Data Accuracy Department Statistics